ahmedhem/AlgoGraph/README.md

    - saving your drawed graph.
    - drag and drop the nodes.
  - Drawing the graph inside the area using adjacency matrix.
- - Running and visualzing different Algorithms like (BFS, finding minimum distance between two nodes,etc).
+ - Running and visualzing different Algorithms like (DrawAsTree, finding minimum distance between two nodes,etc).